fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 `flask`, or `CPython` as examples, as they are all generated with Sphinx.

-Note that if you intend our library to be used extensively and successfully, then documentation will be a key part of it.
-When you want to document how an API behaves, you should use just the plain API documentation that you generated before.
-However, there is also room to create small guides for specific features or tutorials to walk users through the most common steps to start a project.

 Additionally, there are tools such as Read the Docs, which greatly simplifies the generation and hosting of documentation.
 You can take the